dparne/BestPractices-SoftwareDevelopment/README.md

 # Planning ahead
 - Plan for people being out.
 If someone is out, account for that time in planning and estimation.
 - Find out if anyone you are depending on for KT or something else is out.
 So that you can plan for what to work on those days without getting blocked.
+- Every developer should maintain an On boarding document.